MichaelZhao21/chat-ext/README.md

 ## Extension

-Because of inconsistencies between Firefox and Chrome (due to Manifest v3), the extension only works on chrome :(.
-To install it, the `extension` directory has everything you need to run it.
+The `extension` directory has everything you need to run it.
 For testing purposes, go to [chrome://extensions/](chrome://extensions/) and click "Load Unpacked" at the top left.
 Navigate to the `extension` directory and select it.
 Now it's loaded into Chrome!
+(For Firefox, go to [about://debugging](about://debugging) and click "The Firefox" at the top left.
+Then hit "Load Temporary Add-on..." and select the `manifest.json` file in the `extension` directory.)

 To use the extension, simply click on the icon in the extensions menu.
 A white box will appear in the bottom middle of the page.
 Click on the text input (at the bottom denoted by a tiny `>` sign).
 Press enter to send a message and you should see it appear in the chat!

+> NOTE: Because of incompatibilities with FF and Chrome, both browsers will throw a warning/error.
+This is NOT a bug and can just be ignored.
+The reason for this is because Chrome has `service_worker` while Firefox has `scripts` in the `background` section of the manifest.
+Until Firefox adds service worker support, it will be like this...